9 Simple Tricks for Counter Strike: Global Offensive

 Recoil Control on AK

 Know what walls can be shot through and where you can hit.
-Even 10-20 damage gives you a nice advantage come an actual firefight.
+Each map has an extensive list of areas where you can shoot through walls.
+Learn ALL of them.
+Even 10-20 damage gives you a nice advantage when an actual firefight begins.
 Check out the below video for an example on nuke.

 Knowing where and when to throw grenades can easily give you a huge advantage, either by damage or strategy.
-Proper nades can blind your opponents upon entering a bomb site, completely block common defense positions or take the steam out of an all-out rush and buy time for teammates to rotate.
+Proper 'nades can blind your opponents upon entering a bomb site, completely block common defense positions or take the steam out of an all-out rush and buy time for teammates to rotate.
+You need to find out which corners bounce right to where enemies may be, where a grenade lands when thrown over something, and which grenades are best placed where and when.

 Dust2 Nade Spots